DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 slug: "unity-swiftui-integration"
 description: "How to integrate Unity 2020 into a SwiftUI iOS application"
 keywords: [ "unity", "graphics", "ios", "swiftui", "swift" ]
-tags: [ "graphics", "ios" ]
+tags: [ "unity", "ios", "swiftui" ]
 images: [ "/images/posts/raymarching-2.jpg" ]
 draft: false
 math: false
 ---

-At the time of writing this, there is no available sample that demonstrates how to integrate Unity as library into a SwiftUI iOS application.
-This blog post shares my solution to the problem hoping it can help others.
+At the time of writing, there is no available sample that demonstrates how to integrate Unity as library into an iOS application based on SwiftUI.
+This blog post shares [my solution](https://github.com/DavidPeicho/unity-swiftui-example) to the problem hoping it can help others.

 <!--more-->